 CLAIMING ISSUES (CONTINUED) YES NO ■ If your spouse is deceased, you may be eligible to claim a survivor benefit based on their own benefit (generally 100% of what they were taking, see the "Am I Eligible For Social Security Benefits As A Surviving Spouse?" flowchart).
 Remember to contact the SSA to claim your \$255 death benefit.
 Have you ever been divorced (including deceased ex-spouses), and were you previously married for at least 10 years?
 If so, consider the following: Determine whether it makes sense to file for spousal benefits on your ex-spouse (50% of their PIA) instead of taking your own benefits.
 Be mindful that re-marrying may forfeit your ability to claim spousal benefits on your ex-spouse.
 If your ex-spouse is deceased, you may be eligible to claim survivor benefits based on their record.
 Additionally, remarrying after age 60 (or after age 50, if disabled) does not disqualify you from claiming survivor benefits on your deceased ex-spouse.
+Do you currently receive (or will you be eligible to receive) a pension based on earnings from a "non-covered" employment position (e.g., a state/federal government position not paying into Social Security)?
+If so, consider whether your Social Security retirement benefits will be impacted by the GPO or WEP.
 TAX ISSUES YES NO Do you need to review how your Social Security retirement benefits can be coordinated/optimized with other tax planning goals?
 If so, consider the following: Be aware of the provisional income calculation on your benefits, and understand the extent to which the taxable and non-taxable portion of your benefits may affect your AGI and/or MAGI.
-Be mindful of any sudden/unexpected increases in income (e.g., capital gains distributions, sale of assets, etc.) that may trigger additional taxation on your benefits. (continue on next column)
+Be capital gains distributions, sale of assets, etc.) that may trigger additional taxation on your benefits. (continue on next column)

-TAX ISSUES (CONTINUED) YES NO Certain income sources (e.g., Roth accounts, withdrawals of basis, reverse mortgage, life insurance policy loans, etc.) do not increase AGI/MAGI and may keep taxation of your benefits low.
+YES NO Certain income sources (e.g., Roth accounts, withdrawals of basis, reverse mortgage, life insurance policy loans, etc.) do not increase AGI/MAGI and may keep taxation of your benefits low.
 If appropriate, consider strategies (e.g., accelerating IRA withdrawals, Roth conversions, harvesting capital gains, etc.) that may ultimately reduce taxation on your future benefits while in low income years (e.g., pre-TCJA sunset, retired but still delaying benefits, etc.).
 Do you need to review any state-specific tax rules that may pertain to your Social Security benefits?
 If so, consider factoring in whether your state taxes Social Security benefits when assessing your tax planning goals.
-OTHER ISSUES YES NO OTHER ISSUES Are you a business owner, and do you operate your business as an S-Corporation?
+OTHER ISSUES YES NO Are you a business owner, and do you operate your business as an S-Corporation?
 If so, consider whether it makes sense to "shift" more income toward wages in order to increase the amount you are paying into Social Security (maximum taxable earnings for 2025 is \$176,100).
-YES NO